How To Clean a Betta Tank

 We can all agree Betta fish are often sold as easy-to-care-for, low-maintenance pets.
 And while they are generally hardy fish, they still produce waste like any other fish and their tanks will eventually need to be cleaned.

-In this article, we show you how to clean a Betta fish tank in 11 simple steps.
+In this guide, you’ll learn how to clean a Betta fish tank and 11 simple tasks like keeping the glass clean and other things you can do in less than 30 minutes each week and every month to ensure your water quality remains cleaner for your animal.
 When you’re done, you’ll have crystal clear water and a very happy fish.

 Nitrogen Cycle in a Betta Fish Tank [Infographic]

 First, let’s look at this infographic below that describes the waste cycle of your Betta fish and how that tank just keeps getting dirty: